ivans-innovation-lab/my-company-documentation/README.md

 ## Source Code

-The source code of the application is hosted on the [Github](https://github.com/ivans-innovation-lab).
-Everything is there:
+The source code of the application is hosted on the [Github](https://github.com/ivans-innovation-lab):

 * [infrastructure](https://github.com/ivans-innovation-lab/jenkins-pipelines-infrastructure)
 * [delivery pipelines](https://github.com/ivans-innovation-lab/jenkins-pipelines-jobs)